DAVID LUKEHURST

 |

-The "Type II", pictured below, is a refinement of the initial "Type I" design and has some useful advantages.
-The "Type II" telescope assembly can be completed before the altitude bearings are attached which makes balancing of the telescope during construction much simpler.
-The primary mirror is also better shielded and protected than in the "Type I" design.
-The altitude bearings are removable for transportation or storage and the overall height of the dismantled lower assembly can be less than in the "Type I" design with the folding altitude bearings.
+The "Type 2", pictured below is a refinement of the initial "Type 1" design and has some useful advantages.
+The "Type 2" telescope assembly can be completed before the altitude bearings are attached which makes balancing of the telescope during construction much simpler.
+Both mirrors are also better shielded and protected than in the "Type 1" design.

-Ultra-Portable Telescope Type I
+Ultra-Portable Telescope Type 1

 This design has the aim of making the telescope as light and easy to transport as reasonably possible and as small as possible when dismantled for transportation/storage.
 If this is a critical factor, this design is the one to go for.